-Screening of antiepileptic drugs : PTZ-assay in the mice
+Screening of antiepileptic drugs : The PTZ-assay in the mice

-Epilepsy is a disease characterized by recurrent seizures and it is affecting more than sixty million people worldwide.
-Available treatments can only partially control the disease and are associated with severe side effects, and the search for more effective and safer drug at controlling seizures therefore remains a crucial challenge for Pharmaceutical industry.
+Epilepsy is a disease characterized by recurrent seizures that effects more than sixty million people worldwide.
+Available treatments can only partially control the disease and are associated with severe side effects, the search for more effective and safer drugs for controlling seizures therefore remains a crucial challenge for the Pharmaceutical industry.

-Pentylenetetrazole (PTZ) –induced seizures in mice is an accepted in-vivo models for the screening of antiepileptic drugs.
-Seizures are induced by administration of 100 mg/kg, s.c.
+Pentylenetetrazole (PTZ) –induced seizures in mice is an accepted in-vivo model for the screening of antiepileptic drugs.
+Seizures are induced by the administration of 100 mg/kg, s.c.
 PTZ and the mice are then observed for a 60 minute period.

 Anticonvulsant drugs are usually tested in this model but other treatments could also be considered.